-It's all-too-likely you'll tie the knot with someone who has eating habits drastically different than your own.
-From going meatless to eating meat at every meal, or curbing cravings with vegetables rather than reaching for a bag of chips, our eating habits vastly differ from person to person.
-And that, our experts say, can create marital conflict for which you may not be prepared.
+It's all too likely you'll tie the knot with someone who has eating habits drastically different than your own.
+From going meatless to eating meat at every meal, carb-less or just curbing cravings with vegetables rather than reaching for a bag of chips, our eating habits vastly differ from person to person—and that can create marital conflict for which you may not be prepared.

-"One of the biggest conflicts I see with couples is when one has a major dietary restriction," says Alissa Rumsey, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
+"One of the biggest conflicts I see with couples is when one has a major dietary restriction," says registered dietitian Alissa Rumsey.
 "Whether it is going gluten-free, being a vegetarian, or having a serious food allergy, there can be a lot of conflict when one partner doesn't eat certain foods."
 Rumsey warns this can be especially challenging when one partner does the lion's share of preparing and cooking meals.

-Not only that, but if one partner goes on a health kick and the other won't come along for the proverbial healthy food ride, one partner can become controlling or judgmental of the other, warns Jane Greer, Ph.D., relationship expert and author of What About Me?
-Stop Selfishness From Ruining Your Relationship.
-"If one person is focused on their health and nutrition and the other eats a lot of unhealthy items, they might be angry at their partner for bringing temptation into the home and also for not taking care of themselves," she explains.
+Not only that, but if one partner goes on a health kick and the other won't come along for the proverbial healthy food ride, one partner can become controlling or judgmental of the other, warns relationship expert Jane Greer, Ph.D.
+"If one person is focused on their health and nutrition and the other eats a lot of unhealthy items, they might be angry at their SO for bringing temptation into the home and also for not taking care of themselves," she explains.
 "This can lead to a lot of power struggles and issues of control."

 Face Your Differences